salman1hasan/Flutterapp/README.md

 Which key "elements" are involved in the startup process of drawing a UI onto the device screen?
-The main function and the run app function main() is executed automatically by Dart, runApp() tells flutter which application to draw oto the screen
+The main function and the run app function main() is executed automatically by Dart, runApp() tells flutter which application to draw onto the screen

 Functions & Parameters
 Functions may take input values – so –called “Parameters” or “Arguments”